Lina Trivedi

-Early life and education
+Early life

-Lina Trivedi, an Indian American who was born to a Gujarati-speaking Brahmin family in Chicago, IL.
-She lived in Addison, IL for most of her school-age and young-adult life.
+Lina Trivedi is an Indian American who was born to a Gujarati-speaking Brahmin family in Chicago, Illinois.
+She lived in Addison, Illinois for most of her school-age and young-adult life.
 She attended DePaul University majoring in Sociology and it was during this time that her career at Ty, Inc. began.

 She was raised by entrepreneurial parents who cultivated her skills at computer programming at a very young age.
-In the early 1980s, Trivedi's family purchased an IBM Personal Computer 5150 and at 7 years old, Trivedi's mother made Lina read the DOS 1.0 manual 3 times.
+In the early 1980s, Trivedi's family purchased an IBM Personal Computer 5150 and at 7 years old, Trivedi's mother made Lina read the PC DOS 1.0 manual three times.
 In second grade, Trivedi was writing simple computer programs in BASIC.

 Career at Ty Inc.

-Trivedi began working at Ty, Inc. in 1992 when she was hired as their 12th employee.
+In 1992, Trivedi became Ty, Inc.'s 12th employee.
 In 1995, Beanie Babies were escalating as a pop culture craze throughout the world.
-In early 1995, Trivedi approached Ty Warner, then President of Ty, Inc., and shared her thoughts that the product hang tags were boring, and that unique birthdays and poems on the inside of the heart-shaped tags would make the items more collectible and interesting.
+In early 1995, Trivedi approached Ty Warner, then president of Ty, Inc., and shared her thoughts that the product hang tags were boring, and that unique birthdays and poems on the inside of the heart-shaped tags would make the items more collectible and interesting.
 She shared an example poem that she wrote for Stripes the Tiger, which ended up having Trivedi's birthday.
-Immediately, Mr. Warner assigned her with the task of writing all the Beanie Babies poems and designing the inside of over 100 product tags.
+Warner assigned her the task of writing all the Beanie Babies poems and designing the inside of more than 100 product tags.

-Later in 1995, Trivedi approached Warner to talk about a new development that existed on college campuses called the Internet.
-She indicated that the Internet was primarily a research tool, however college students were starting to make personal Websites and she thought creating a Web site for Beanie Babies could present a unique opportunity to engage the consumer market.
-She brought her 14.4k modem that was supplied by DePaul University where she was enrolled as a student, and demonstrated how the Internet works.
-Warner was intrigued and he gave Trivedi free license to create a Web site using her judgement and skills.
-By the time the first iteration of the Ty Web site was published in late 1995, only 14% of Americans were using the Internet.
-The population of people using the Internet grew exponentially in the following years, along with the popularity of Beanie Babies.
+Later in 1995, Trivedi approached Warner to talk about a new development that existed on college campuses called the internet.
+She indicated that the Internet was primarily a research tool, however college students were starting to make personal websites, and she thought creating a website for Beanie Babies could present a unique opportunity to engage the consumer market.
+She brought her 14.4k modem from DePaul University where she was enrolled as a student and demonstrated how the Internet works.
+Warner was intrigued and he gave Trivedi free license to create a Web site using her judgment and skills.
+By the time the first iteration of the Ty website was published in late 1995, only 1.4% of Americans were using the internet.